Cross Tipperary: Parliamentary representation

-Cross Tipperary was a separate county constituency from Tipperary in the Irish House of Commons, although not every parliament returned members for both constituencies.
+Cross Tipperary was a separate county constituency from County Tipperary in the Irish House of Commons, although not every parliament returned members for both constituencies.
 The earliest record of members from Cross Tipperary dates from 1374.

 Hugh Kearney suggests that Cross Tipperary's lack of representation in the 1639 parliament was a consequence of Thomas Wentworth's opposition to Catholic MPs.

 Extinction

 In 1621, Walter Butler, 11th Earl of Ormond forfeited the liberty by Quo Warranto.
 On 6 July 1637, letters patent were issued by which: